Apple is launching its online store in India on September 23

 Apple today announced that it’s launching its online store in India on Septemeber 23.
-The store will be available in both English and Hindi and sell iPhone, iPad, and Macs in the country.
+The store will sell iPhones, iPads, and Macs in the country on its own, after years of making them available via third-party resellers.

-Apart from selling its products, the company will also provide support for its devices on call on the chat.
-The store will enable customers to trade-in their older iPhone and get an additional discount towards the new purchase.
+Apart from selling its products, the company will also provide support for its devices online.
+The store will enable customers to trade in their older iPhones and get additional discounts towards their new purchases.

+[Read: How to use iOS 14’s super-handy ‘back tap’ feature on your iPhone]

 CEO Tim Cook tweeted about the store launch after promising to launch it earlier this year.